Division of Counselor Education & Psychology

 - Transcript indicating receipt of a master’s degree in Counseling or Counselor Education (school counseling emphasis) with a 3.25 minimum grade point average from a CACREP accredited program or equivalent

-- Curriculum Vita demonstrating leadership and professional counseling identity/involvement
+- Resume or Curriculum Vita demonstrating leadership and professional counseling identity/involvement